 - You could do a National Certificate (NC) in Animal Care at college.
 To get in you would need 2-3 subjects at National 4 or 5, preferably including English and Maths.

-- You can do a City and Guilds Level 3 Award or Certificate in Principles of Animal Management within a Pet Store by distance learning.
+- You can do a City and Guilds Level 3 Award or Certificate in Pet Store Management by distance learning.

 - You might get promotion to assistant manager and then manager.